Amid Paris Couture, beauty in spotlight at Lancome anniversary

 "Julia (Roberts) was saying the same thing earlier.
 It ... does feel like a celebration of women of all these ages that we all are."

-Maison Lancome was founded by Armand Petitjean in 1935 and has since grown into one of the most recognized cosmetics and perfume brands in the world.
+Maison Lancome was founded by Armand Petitjean in 1935 and has since grown into one of the most recognised cosmetics and perfume brands in the world.